Japanese JLPT Grammar Point

 Key Takeaways

-• ていただきたい is a polite way to request someone to do something.
+• ~ていただきたい is a very polite way to express your desire for someone to do something.

 Quick Recap Quiz